babicknell/SynControl/README.md

 To run the teacher-student task with Bayesian control and learning, and continuous error feedback, navigate to 'scripts' and use

-> ./run_task1.py --model Bayes --ftype cts --seed 0
+> python run_task1.py --model Bayes --ftype cts --seed 0

 Core model parameters can be edited in syn_control/parameters.py and others passed as arguments at the command line.